 How To Cut And Trim The Walkway Stones

 There are a couple of schools of thought in order to break the stone to your dimensions.

 Trust me, you will have to break a few stones to make them fit.
 I had some very large pieces that I got 2-3 stones out of simply by intentionally breaking them for a custom fit.

-“Listen” to the stone.
-Once it breaks, trim it up using the edge of the hammer head.
+- Trimmed The Stone: “Listened” to the stone.
+Once it broke, I trimmed it up using the edge of the hammerhead.

-Lay all of your stones out to determine the proper placement.
+- Placed Stones: Laid all of my stones out to determine the proper placement.